g-r-a-n-t/serial-vision/README.md

 ## Classification Model

 ### Data Collection
-For this project, we needed a large(thousands) number of 28x28 greyscale images.
+For this project, we needed a large number (in the thousands) of 28x28 pixel greyscale images.
 In order to gather this information we first created a document including roughly 800 characters, each row containing a full alphanumeric set.
-We then took pictures of this document using our phones and ran them through the preprocessing code used in our app.
+We then took pictures of this document using our phones and ran them through the Vision preprocessing code used in our app.

 | *Images used to construct our dataset* |                 |
 | ---------------------------------------| --------------- |
 |  ![Document1](https://github.com/g-r-a-n-t/serial-vision/raw/master/images/document1.jpeg) | ![Document2](https://github.com/g-r-a-n-t/serial-vision/raw/master/images/document2.jpeg) |
 | ![Document3](https://github.com/g-r-a-n-t/serial-vision/raw/master/images/document3.jpeg) | ![Document4](https://github.com/g-r-a-n-t/serial-vision/raw/master/images/document4.jpeg) |

 After processing each character, the results were dumped into a single directory.
 We then sorted though these dumps, looking for missing or extra images.
-Configuring the finder window to display 12 (`36 % 12 = 0`) thumbnails in a row made this task pretty easy.
+Configuring the Finder window to display 12 (`36 % 12 = 0`) thumbnails in a row made this task pretty easy.
 Since they were in alphabetical order, a change in sequence was easy to detect with the eye.
 Upon detection of an anomaly, the extra image would be deleted or the missing character would be removed from or classification mapping file.

 ![Training Data](https://github.com/g-r-a-n-t/serial-vision/raw/master/images/training-data.png)

-*sample of training data*
+*Sample of our training data*

-After manually processing each picture, we combined the data into one set containing 3200 images.
+After manually processing each picture, we combined the data into one set containing 3,200 images.
 This was plenty enough to meet our needs.

 ### Design
-We used the Python library Keres to help create and train our model.
+We used the Python library [Keras](https://keras.io) to help create and train our model.
 Keras is a high level API for ML development.
-Tensorflow was used by Keras to train our model in the background.
-The resulting model was then converted to a CoreML file and added to our iOS project.
+Keras used Tensorflow under the hood to train our model.
+The resulting model was then converted to Apple's [Core ML](https://developer.apple.com/machine-learning) format and added to our iOS app project.

 ![Model](https://github.com/g-r-a-n-t/serial-vision/raw/master/images/model.png)

 *Our model as defined in Keras*

-We used a fairly standard design, in fact, this model had already been used by another developer to classify characters of a different front.
+We used a fairly standard design, in fact, this model had already been used by another developer to classify characters of a different font.
 That code can be found here. https://github.com/DrNeuroSurg/OCRwithVisionAndCoreML-Part1

 ![CNN Example](https://github.com/g-r-a-n-t/serial-vision/raw/master/images/cnn-example.png)